highmed-eV/HIVEconnect/README.md

 cd docker
 docker-compose -f docker-compose-light.yml up
 ```
-Note: Ensure that the OPENFHIR application is up and running before starting fhir-bridge
+Note: Ensure that the OPENFHIR application is up and running before starting HIVEconnect
 ### Run the application

 ```bash